Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Case Study: CVaR as an Ergodic Risk Measure

-In the second task, we consider another continual variation of the RPBP task.
-In this variation, the characteristic per-step reward distributions of the states change over time, such that the agent is required to continually adapt and find the state with the better CVaR (given a fixed risk attitude, \(\tau\)).
-More formally, this task can be viewed as a continual learning task with a changing state-space (such that a given state is effectively replaced with a state with a different per-step reward distribution; see Appendix \ref{appendix_experiments} for more details).
+In the second task, we consider another continual variation of RPBP in which the per-step reward distributions of the states change over time, such that the agent is required to continually adapt and find the state with the better CVaR (given a fixed risk attitude, \(\tau\)).
+More formally, this task can be viewed as a continual learning task with a changing state-space (such that a given state is effectively replaced with a state with a different reward distribution).
 We refer to this task as the \(\mathcal{S}\)-RPBP task.

 In terms of empirical results, Figures \ref{fig_results_1} and \ref{fig_results_2} show the resulting agent behaviour as learning progresses in both tasks.
 In particular, Figure \ref{fig_results_1} shows that in the \(\tau\)-RPBP task, the agent correctly learns to stay in the blue world state in the beginning, and then correctly changes its preference to the red world state once its risk attitude changes from risk-neutral to risk-averse.
 Similarly, Figure \ref{fig_results_2} shows that in the \(\mathcal{S}\)-RPBP task, the agent is able to continually adapt and find the state with the better CVaR.
-The full set of experimental details and results can be found in Appendix \ref{appendix_experiments}.